 loading...

-Once they hatch they'll go through five molts before reaching full grown adulthood.
-Rutgers University say they'll spend a grand total of 6 to 8 months on the planet, most of it spent trying to find the warm places they are attracted to.
-This explains why you find so many of them in and around light fixtures and other electronics.
+Once they hatch, they undergo five molts before reaching full-grown adulthood.
+Rutgers University says they spend a total of 6 to 8 months on the planet, most of it spent trying to find the warm places they are attracted to.
+This explains why you see so many in and around light fixtures and other electronics.

 • Related:

-Once Fall arrives these pests scramble to find a warm spot to spend any Winter months they may have in their short lives.
+Once Fall arrives, these pests scramble to find a warm spot to spend any Winter months they may have in their short lives.
 This explains why the change of season brings stink bugs back into our homes.
 They are crafty too!
 They are ridiculously flat and can slip into even the tiniest of crevices.
-Once one stink bug finds a nice place to hunker down, they are nice enough to release that wonderful scent so that their family and friends all come cuddle together.
+Once a stink bug finds a nice place to hunker down, they are nice enough to release that wonderful scent so that its family and friends all come to cuddle together.
 This is when they go into diapause, a type of hibernation.
-Basically they take a long nap and start the cycle all over again in the Spring.
+Basically, they take a long nap and start the cycle again in the Spring.

 How Do I Prevent Them From Coming In?